Muthu-hari/wordpress/README.md

 # wordpress
-This demo deployment shows to deploy a WordPress site and a MySQL database using Minikube.
+This demo deployment shows to deploy a WordPress site and a MySQL database using Helm Charts in Minikube.